-The Nnrf_NFManagement service of the NRF, as a complement to Generic management services services, in order to retrieve global NF status.

-The NWDAF shall use the NRF discovery services in order to dynamically discover the instances of the 5GCN.
-Such discovery may be performed on a periodical basis, or under specific circonstances (e.g. NF deregistration).
+NRF discovery services (Nnrf_NFDiscovery in TS 23.502 [yy] clause 5.2.7.3) in order to dynamically discover the NF instances and services of the 5GC.
+Such discovery may be performed on a periodic basis, or under specific circonstances (e.g. NF deregistration).